Linaro/hcqc/README.md

     ${INSTALL_DIRECTORY}/hcqc/result/sample/CONFIG--sample--kind.json

-`Clean` processing does not delete the file under `result`.
+The command `clean-all.sh` does not delete the file under the directory `result`.
 Therefore, if the same configuration file, test program, and metric program are specified and executed for the second time and thereafter:

     % ./command/hcqc CONFIG sample kind

-At this time, the file name of the result to be created is:
+In this case, the file name of the result to be created is:

     ${INSTALL_DIRECTORY}/hcqc/result/sample/CONFIG--sample--kind.json.new

 first.
-And HCQC compares the following two files.
+And HCQC compares the contents of the following two files:

     ${INSTALL_DIRECTORY}/hcqc/result/sample/CONFIG--sample--kind.json
     ${INSTALL_DIRECTORY}/hcqc/result/sample/CONFIG--sample--kind.json.new

-If the contents of these two files are the same, delete the new file (.new).
+If the contents of these two files are the same, delete the new file with the suffix `.new`.
-If the contents of these two files are different, rename the old file to the file name with the current time appended to the old file, for example
+If those are different, HCQC rename the old file to the file name with the current time appended to the old file, for example

     ${INSTALL_DIRECTORY}/hcqc/result/sample/CONFIG--sample--kind.json--2017-10-12-13-26-13